Tristan Thompson & Draymond Green ‘Made Peace’ After Nightclub Fight, Per ‘TMZ’

 Tristan Thompson and Draymond Green reportedly made peace after an alleged altercation where Thompson punched Green during a night out at a club in L.A.

-According to an August 1 report by TMZ Sports, multiple witness claim to have seen Tristan Thompson get into a physical fight at Delilah nightclub on July 19 after the ESPY Awards.
+According to an August 1 report by TMZ Sports, multiple witnesses claim to have seen Tristan Thompson get into a physical fight at Delilah nightclub on July 19 after the ESPY Awards.

 Although it has previously been reported that Draymond came over to Tristan to apologize for his behavior during the 2018 NBA Finals, Thompson wasn’t having it, and punched him.
 However, new sources reveal that although Tristan did “make an aggressive gesture” toward Draymond, it didn’t appear that he actually punched him.